 Check for Minimum Balances

-One of the ways a bank can assess a fee is if the balance in the account falls below a certain level.
+One way a bank can assess a fee is if the balance in the account falls below a certain level.
 Looking around the fine print for this and asking specifically about this is important.
 There are still banks that offer free checking accounts with no minimum balance and no monthly fees, but they are becoming rarer.
 While you may envision never allowing your balance to fall below a certain level, you never know what life will bring.
 Identity theft and unforeseen emergency expenses can take their toll on your checking account.
 It is definitely worth your time to research and find a checking account that does not require a minimum balance.

 The Dreaded Overdraft Fee

 Free checking doesn’t mean that everything is free.
 If your account is over-drafted, get ready to pay out the nose!
-According to Julia Chang with Forbes, Americans paid out $34 billion in overdraft fees in the year 2017.
+According to Julia Chang with Forbes, Americans paid out $34 billion in overdraft fees in 2017.
 Every transaction that is over the amount of money in your account is subject to an overdraft fee.
 Imagine being unaware of your negative balance and putting a four-dollar cup of coffee on your debit card.
 That four dollars could now cost you thirty or even forty dollars because of overdraft fees.
 Just remember that a free checking account doesn’t mean free overdraft protection.

 How to Find The Best Free Checking Accounts